SineScire/LilyCase/Manual.md

 | Glue | 1x | To glue the magnets for the magnet version |  |

 ## 1. Printing the parts
 1. Before printing the parts, decide if you want to adhere the wristrest directly to the top housing with double sided tape, or use the magnetized version.
-The files named 'TopHousingMagnets' use magnets to keep the wristrest in place, the files named 'TopHousing2mmWristrest' uses a 2mm deep wristrest cutout to adhere your preferred wristrest material in.
+The files named 'TopHousingMagnets' use magnets to keep the wristrest in place, the files named 'TopHousing2mmWristrest' uses a 2mm deep wristrest cutout to adhere your preferred wristrest material in with double sided tape.
 * Suggested printing orientation for the parts with supports enabled, showing the right hand side case only.

 | Top housing | Bottom housing | Switchplate |